 Fit Selection Will fit the selected track(s) in the window.
-If too many tracks are selected, they'll be on screen

-(Vertical) reduced to their minimum height.
+If too many tracks are selected, they'll be reduced to their minimum height.
+(Vertical)

-Largest Sets the selected tracks height to a very high value, hence making the tracks wide readability and number of tracks displayed
+Sets the selected tracks height to a very high value, hence making the tracks wide Largest on screen readability and number of tracks displayed

-LargerSame as above, but a little less highLargeSame as above, but again less high tracks
+Larger Same as above, but a little less high Large Same as above, but again less high

 Normal Sets the height of the track to its default value which is a trade-off between any sound.
 That can be seen in the A column of the Tracks and Busses List (p.
-124)
+130)